apify/apify-docs-v2/sources/academy/anti_scraping/mitigation/generating_fingerprints.md

 # [](#generating-fingerprints) Generating fingerprints

+**Learn how to use two super handy NPM libraries to easily generate fingerprints and inject them into a Playwright or Puppeteer page.**

+---

 In [**Crawlee**](https://crawlee.dev), it's extremely easy to automatically generate fingerprints using the [**FingerprintOptions**](https://crawlee.dev/api/browser-pool/interface/FingerprintOptions) on a crawler.

 ```js